ashki23/Python-notes/python-vs-spark.md

 the process.
 We developed a new workflow using Pandas and Scikit-learn instead of Spark.
-When we used the same job submission method, we realized that each job can be done much faster in Python (on one core only\!).
+When we used the same job submission method, we realized that each job can be done much faster in Python (on one core only!).
 With Python we did not also need to assign several cores for the controller nodes, that let us to run more jobs at each time.
-By using Python we were able to finish the computational tasks for all commodity groups in a couple of minutes\!
+By using Python we were able to finish the computational tasks for all commodity groups in a couple of minutes!

 ---

-Copyright 2018-2023, [Ashkan Mirzaee](https://ashki23.github.io/index.html) | Content is available under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) | Sourcecode licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)
+Copyright, [Ashkan Mirzaee](https://ashki23.github.io/index.html) | Content is available under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) | Sourcecode licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)